input-output-hk/marlowe-cardano/marlowe-runtime/doc/resources.md

 | `sqitch`  |    200 kB |    200 kB |    200 kB |
 | Total     |    200 GB |     10 GB |      3 GB |

 PostgreSQL memory and CPU requirements depend upon the particular PostgreSQL installation.
 During indexing, the SQL queries for Marlowe Runtime typically require 100% of a CPU core.
-A small PostgreSQL installation could use a little as 2 GB of memory, but such an installation would be slow to index the blockchain, though it would be adequate for queries once the blockchain was fully indexed.
+A small PostgreSQL installation could use as little as 2 GB of memory, but such an installation would be slow to index the blockchain, though it would be adequate for queries once the blockchain was fully indexed.

-For fast indexing, about 8 GB of memory is ample for a PostgreSQL instance with the following custom configuration.
+For fast indexing, about 8 GB of memory is ample for a PostgreSQL instance with the following custom configuration:

 ```console
 max_connections = 1000;